AndersenLab/dry-guide/docs/pipeline-alignment.md

 ## --reference

 A fasta reference indexed with BWA.
+This is packaged with the repo for convenience for running locally.

 On Quest, the reference is available here:

 ```
 /projects/b1059/data/genomes/c_elegans/WS245/WS245.fa.gz